jarouca/adventure-app/user_stories.md

 - I must be able to access the 'delete profile' link from the 'edit profile' page.
 - I must be given notification that my deletion was successful.

+#user creates a character
+#user deletes a character
+#user edits a character(only allowed before a story has begun)
+#user selects a story to begin
 #User can restart or redo a quest with a clean slate

 #heroku